-An Electronic Conveyancing Document is a document under the Electronic Conveyancing National Law (Queensland) (the ECNL) that is lodged electronically through an Electronic Lodgment Network (see s.
+An Electronic Conveyancing Document is a document under the ECNL that is lodged electronically through an Electronic Lodgment Network (see s.
 14B of the Land Title Act 1994 and s.
 7 of the ECNL).

 The terms Electronic Conveyancing and eConveyancing are used interchangeably in this Part and throughout the Land Title Practice Manual.